paulafernalia/slot-allocation-data-gen/README.md

 | I0098    | 1,248  | 56,023  |   28,580           |
 | I0099    | 3,114  | 112,019 |  15,945            |

+In the capacity table below, `Constraint types` is the number of different families of capacity constraints declared by this ficitious airport, e.g. "max 10 departures in 60-minute periods rolling every 15 minutes". `Runway constraints` and `Terminal constraints` denote how many of those families of constraints correspond to runway and terminal constraints, respectively. `Duration range (min)` shows the shortest and longest time window of any capacity constraint in the instance. `Rolling period range (min)` shows the shortest and longest rolling period of any capacity constraint in the instance.
+Lastly, `Total constraints per day` show the number of individual capacity constraints that would result for these synthetic "capacity declarations" in any single day.

 | Instance | Constraint types | Runway constraints | Terminal constraints | Duration range (min) | Rolling period range (min) | Total constraints per day |
 |----------|------------------|--------------------|----------------------|----------------|----------------------|------------------------------|